Robert Cardillo, Director

 Mr. Mornston also served as Director, NGA-Denver, at the Aerospace Data Facility – Colorado.
 This multi-agency intelligence operations center brings together mission partners from across the US Intelligence Community, the Department of Defense, and our allies, to produce integrated outcomes for a wide variety of customers.
 Read More »

 Maj.
-Gen. Linda R. Urrutia-Varhall, Director of Operations
+Gen. Linda R. Urrutia-Varhall, Associate Director for Operations

-Maj Gen Linda R. Urrutia-Varhall is the Director of Operations at the National Geospatial-Intelligence Agency in Springfield, Virginia.
+Maj Gen Linda R. Urrutia-Varhall is the Associate Director for Operations at the National Geospatial-Intelligence Agency in Springfield, Virginia.

 General Urrutia-Varhall was commissioned in 1984 as a graduate of the U.S. Air Force Academy.
 Following her initial assignments at Offutt Air Force Base, Neb., she was selected to participate in the Professional Military Graduate Intelligence Program in Washington, D.C.
 After completion, she was the first Air Force representative to the National Military Intelligence Center.
 Her service at the Pentagon included executive support duty to three Secretaries of Defense and as an international politico-military affairs officer on the Somalia Task Force.
 Read More »

-Anthony Vinci, Ph.D., is the Director of Plans and Programs at the National Geospatial-Intelligence Agency.
+Anthony Vinci, Ph.D., is the Associate Director for Capabilities at the National Geospatial-Intelligence Agency.
 He is an executive, technology entrepreneur and intelligence officer focused on developing new technologies and approaches to solve emerging, global challenges.

-As Director of Plans and Programs, he is responsible for defining the strategic direction of the agency and implementing that strategy.
+As Associate Director for Capabilities, he is responsible for defining the strategic direction of the agency and implementing that strategy.
 Dr. Vinci's responsibilities include managing the budget, acquisitions, portfolios, technology and R&D of the agency.
 In support of the director, his mission is to lead NGA into the next generation of geospatial intelligence.

 Dr. Vinci is the founder and former CEO of Findyr, a revolutionary